Chasing Creativity – Part 1

 Chasing Dreams

-I had so many dreams growing up about working on creative productions, whether it be comics, animation, or even films.
-So every opportunity to advance myself creatively I took it, unconsciously.
+Growing up, I had so many dreams about working on creative productions, whether it was comics, animation, or even films.
+So every opportunity to advance myself creatively, I took—almost unconsciously.

-From the tattoo studio, I went on to work at a photo studio in our capital, to reproduce large digital prints and from there I found employment at an art studio-turned-sign company all in about a year and a half.
+From the tattoo studio, I went on to work at a photo studio in the capital, producing large digital prints.
+From there, I found employment at an art-studio-turned-sign-company, all within about a year and a half.

-I worked at the Sign Company for some years, playing a pivotal role—actually, the sole employee—in transitioning their production from analogue sign art to digital prints, which became the sole focus of the company afterwards.
+I worked at the sign company for several years, playing a pivotal role—actually, the only employee involved—in transitioning their production from analogue sign art to digital prints, which eventually became the company’s sole focus.

 I was creating less, mostly printing around the clock.